ICC welcomes new WTO Director-General ahead of Bali Conference

-“We are in complete agreement with the statements Ambassador Azevedo has made during the selection process about the urgent need to revive confidence that multilateral trade negotiations can still deliver solid results to benefit the world economy,” said Victor Fung, ICC Honorary Chairman and Chair of the ICC Business World Trade Agenda.
+ICC warmly congratulates Ambassador Roberto Carvalho de Azevedo of Brazil on his selection as the new Director-General of the World Trade Organization (WTO).“We are in complete agreement with the statements Ambassador Azevedo has made during the selection process about the urgent need to revive confidence that multilateral trade negotiations can still deliver solid results to benefit the world economy,” said Victor Fung, ICC Honorary Chairman and Chair of the ICC Business World Trade Agenda.

 ICC and the Qatar Chamber of Commerce and Industry launched the World Trade Agenda initiative at the WTO in March 2012.
 Its aim is to mobilize the business community in support of harvesting results on trade facilitation and other elements of the Doha Round negotiations at the 9th WTO Ministerial Conference in Bali this coming December.